vermiculus/magithub/README.md

 at [hub.github.com][hub].
 To force `hub` to authenticate, you can use `hub browse` in a terminal (inside a GitHub repo).

+## Support

+I'm gainfully and happily employed with a company that frowns on moonlighting, so unfortunately I can't accept any donations myself.
+Instead, [please direct any and all support to Magit itself][magit-donate]!

 ## Note

 There used to be another `magithub`: [nex3/magithub][old-magithub].